Tagrand/knowledgeBase/Plan.md

 [ ] Set up a fact edit page

 [ ] Refactoring check point - how is everything?
 Could this be tidied up further?
-[ ] Check backend tests - are there any more to add? - uniqueness

-[ ] Fix the join tables
+[x] Fix the join tables
 [ ] See all arguments
 [ ] Set up a arguments view page
 [ ] Set up a arguments edit page
 [ ] Arguments have a notes section

+[ ] Check controller and model method tests - do they need extending?

 [ ] facts - for argument
 [ ] facts - against arguement